 Now when I train my head mentors in our curriculum, what I stress most is fluidity, not rigidity, in the classroom.
-Meaning, know your shit when you walk in the door, have your tools laid out for you, know what that days lesson plan is by heart, and then be prepared to throw it all out of the window based on what the children bring before you.
+Meaning, know your shit when you walk in the door, have your tools laid out for you, know what that day’s lesson plan is by heart, and then be prepared to throw it all out of the window based on what the students bring with them.

 And even in Alcoholics Anonymous- I read everything I can about it, from a ton of different perspectives.
-I have worked with many sponsors and I listen to different people talk about their experience with the program.
+I work with many sponsors and I listen to different people talk about their experience with the program.
 I am not and never have been content with one point of view.

 Even when I was a bartender at an alehouse in my early 20’s, I learned everything there was to know about brewing beer.
 I became an expert.
 And I don’t regret it.
 I regret the 20 pounds I gained at the time from drinking all the beer, but I never regret learning.